Canon 1D vs Sony A5100

 The Canon EOS-1D and the Sony Alpha A5100 are two digital cameras that were officially introduced, respectively, in September 2001 and August 2014.
 The 1D is a DSLR, while the A5100 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D) and an APS-C (A5100) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Sony provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 4.1 megapixels, whereas the Sony provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D vs Sony A5100

 An illustration of the physical size and weight of the Canon 1D and the Sony A5100 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A5100 is considerably smaller (72 percent) than the Canon 1D.
 Moreover, the A5100 is substantially lighter (82 percent) than the 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the A5100 does not feature any corresponding weather-sealing.